“He hasn’t rolled over yet?”

 “Aren’t kids usually talking by now?”

-People may not mean to be insensitive when they ask questions like these.
-But it can be upsetting to see other kids passing milestones before your child does.
+People may not mean to be insensitive when they ask you questions like these.
+But it can still be upsetting to see other kids passing milestones before your child does.

-Not meeting these types of milestones may or may not be a sign that your child has a developmental delay.
+Not meeting these types of milestones isn’t always a sign that your child has a developmental delay.
 If it turns out he does have a delay, however, getting supports and services early may help him catch up more quickly.
 What follows may help you figure out whether it’s time for early intervention.

-Short-lived delays usually aren’t cause for concern.
-Kids catch up on their own.
 But a developmental delay is more than just being “slower to develop” or “a little behind.”
-It means your child is continually behind doing things other kids his age can.
+It means your child is continually behind in skills other kids his age have.

-For example, a baby who isn’t rolling over by 4 months may be just a little behind.
-But if he also isn’t able to hold his head up and push up when lying on his tummy, he’s a lot behind.
-That’s a sign of a developmental delay in motor skills.
+For example, a baby who isn’t rolling over by 4 months may be just a little behind in that one skill.
+But if he also isn’t able to hold his head up and push up when lying on his tummy, he’s behind in more than one motor skill.
+That’s a sign of a developmental delay.
 (If you’re noticing this in your child, there are many ways to help.)

-The Difference Between a Developmental Delay and Developmental Disability
+The Difference Between a Developmental Delay and a Developmental Disability

-Developmental delays: These are not caused by lifelong physical and mental conditions.
-They may be signs of learning and attention issues, however.
-Early intervention can often help kids catch up.
+Developmental delays may be caused by short-lived issues, such as a speech delay being caused by hearing loss from ear infections or a physical delay being caused by a long hospitalization.
+Delays may also be early signs of learning and attention issues.
+While it’s not always clear what is causing the delay, early intervention can often help kids catch up.
 Some kids still have delays in skills when they reach school age.
-In that case they may be eligible to receive special education services.
+In that case, they may be eligible to receive special education services.

-If a child isn’t catching up as quickly as expected, a specialist may suggest doing an evaluation.
-An evaluation could pinpoint the source of the problem.
-It could also show what services and supports would meet his needs.
+If a child isn’t catching up as quickly as expected, a specialist may suggest doing an evaluation to get a better sense of what’s going on.
+It could also help guide the types of services and supports that would meet his needs.

 A developmental delay can occur in just one area or in a few.
 A global developmental delay is when kids have delays in at least two areas.